 Our research goals are (1) to support innovation that enhances musculoskeletal care, (2) to increase the number of published articles, grant awards, and presentations by TRIA physicians, and (3) to optimize research processes to facilitate an increased demand in research studies.

-Please click here to view our 2014 TRIA Scholarly Activity Book.
+Please click the thumbnail above to view our 2014 TRIA Scholarly Activity Book.

 We collect patient centered outcomes as a quality measure so we can see how our patients are doing following common surgical procedures and so that we can improve the care we provide.
 We are presently collecting data on eight diagnoses at baseline and identified follow-up intervals.
 Current diagnoses include: anterior cruciate ligament tear (knee), ankle fracture (ankle), rotator cuff tear (shoulder), distal radius fracture (wrist), hardware removal, knee replacement (knee), proximal humerus fracture (arm), and low back (spine).
 Results from our outcomes program are updated annually and are published on our website.